temporalio/documentation/kb/python-hello-world-activity-retry.md

 RuntimeError: Intentional failure
 ```

-Then after a few seconds, the terminal will update with a success message.
+Then after a few seconds, the terminal updates with a success message.

 ```bash
 Invoking activity, attempt number 4